mbr84/symphony_takehome/README.md

 #BTW
-I webpacked, and I gitignored bundle.js and bundle.js.map to write in es2015.
-To run, npm install and webpack
+I webpack.
+To run, npm install, then run webpack to create bundle.js